ibm-cloud-docs/account/enterprise-tutorial.md

 1. Select the Billing service, and then select the Administrator role.
 1. Click **Assign**.

-## Step 7.
-Assign users in child accounts access to create resources
+## Assign users in child accounts access to create resources
 {: #users_create_resources}
 {: step}